daprela/wp-starter-plugin/README.md

     * Images are compressed.
 Original non compressed images must be under *src/images/*
     * A .pot file is generated and saved under the folder *languages*.
     * Creates the zip file of the plugin and saves it under the folder *bundled*
+* `gulp initPlugin`: replaces the strings in the plugin headers and the namespace.
+The replacement strings must be specified in the file `package.json`.
+It also rename the main files according to the new plugin name.
+It can't rename the root folder of the plugin.
+Run this command first when you download the starter plugin and before you start any development.
+This task doesn't work anymore after the first run because the strings are changed.
+Update the search strings in the Gulp file if you need to run it again.

 ### Using single gulp commands
 The following commands are already part of the bundled instructions `npm run start` and `npm run build`.
 Here, they can be run alone in case of need.